ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-auth-scheme.md

 tokens need to consider how to optimize their interaction model to ensure a good user experience.

+Origins SHOULD minimize the number of challenges sent on a particular client session, such as a unique TLS session between a client and origin (referred to as the "redemption context" in {{ARCHITECTURE}}).
+Similarly, clients SHOULD have some implementation-specific policy to minimize the number of tokens that can be retrieved by origins.
+One possible implementation of this policy is to bound the number of token challenges a given origin can provide for a given session.

 Tokens challenges can be performed without explicit user involvement, depending on the issuance protocol.
 If tokens are scoped to a specific origin, there is no need for per-challenge user interaction.
 Note that the issuance